oddy-boop/Edusync-git/src/supabase/policies.md

 -- ================================================================================================
 -- Section 1: Drop Existing Policies to Allow Schema Changes -- ================================================================================================
+-- This section removes old, potentially incorrect policies so that we can alter the table columns -- without dependency errors.

--- Drop policies on tables with columns to be altered DROP POLICY IF EXISTS "Teachers can manage their own incident logs" ON public.behavior_incidents;
+DROP POLICY IF EXISTS "Teachers can manage their own incident logs" ON public.behavior_incidents;
 DROP POLICY IF EXISTS "Teachers can manage attendance for their students" ON public.attendance_records;

 -- ================================================================================================
--- Section 2: Alter Table Columns to Correct Data Types -- Description: This fixes the root cause of the uuid/text comparison errors.
+-- Section 2: Alter Table Columns to Correct Data Types -- Description: This fixes the root cause of uuid/text comparison errors by changing text columns --              that should have been uuids.
+It also adds the foreign key constraints.
 -- ================================================================================================

 -- Alter behavior_incidents to use UUID for teacher_id